The Insider’s Guide to Scarborough Renaissance Festival In Waxahachie, Texas

 Are you going to Scarborough Fair?
-We’ve got tips, discount information and more to make the most of your trip to North Texas’ most popular Renaissance-ish experience.
+We’ve got tips, discount information and more to make the most of your trip to North Texas’ most popular Renaissance-ish experience just outside of Waxahachie, Texas.

-The festival is open for only eight weekends each year, so to help you get the most out of your trip, we spoke to Scarborough Renaissance Festival’s Director of Marketing & Communications, Helaine Thompson to share with you the insider’s scoop.
+The festival is open for only eight weekends each year, so to help you get the most out of your trip, Waxahachie 360 offers its Waxahachie Insider’s Guide to Scarborough Renaissance Festival, updated for the 2024 season.

 The Park